 One fan who kept his photos and shared them on this blog was Paul White…

 ‘The pics I’ve managed to dig out here are scanned from my original prints as the negatives went walkabout many moons ago.
 Here’s what you’ve got.
 Whitesnake – Trouble and the Lovehunter tour.
 Thin Lizzy – Black Rose tour, Motorhead – Overkill and Bomber tour (I think).
 Enjoy.’

 The photos were crap though.
 I had no flash and was wary of the staff taking the camera.
-Worse, I was on the balcony and didnt have a great view.
+Worse, I was on the balcony and didn’t have a great view.
 No idea what happened to those shots.
 Just as well.
-I was more lucky from then on’.
+I was luckier from then on’.

 The list of great bands we saw is hard to believe these days.
 Tell some young kid that you saw AC/DC or UFO at the Mayfair and their mouths drop open.
 We were blessed for sure’.